breck7/scrollsdk/readme.md

       }
     }

+Note: the JSON example above works correctly, but JSON and Tree Notation are not isomorphic by default.
+If you want JSON features such as keys with spaces, numbers, or arrays, you'll need to use a higher level Tree Language that has a 1-to-1 relationship to JSON.

 ### For programming languages:

 In the example below, Tree Notation is used as a base for a math language where traditionally S-Expressions/Lisp might be used.